supertuxkart/stk-website/wiki_untranslated/Discover.md

 {%translate "Karts.
 Nitro.
 Action!
 SuperTuxKart is a 3D open-source arcade racer with a variety of characters, tracks, and modes to play.
 Our aim is to create a game that is more fun than realistic, and provide an enjoyable experience for all ages."%}

 {%translate "In Story mode, you must face the evil Nolok, and defeat him in order to make the Mascot Kingdom safe once again!
 You can race by yourself against the computer, compete in several Grand Prix cups, or try to beat your fastest time in Time Trial mode.
-You can also race or battle with up to eight friends on a single computer, play on a local network or play online with other players all over the world."%}
+You can also race, battle or play soccer with up to eight friends on a single computer, play on a local network or play online with other players all over the world."%}

 {% gallery widths=32%
 /assets/wiki/STK1.3_4.jpg